 Who should I contact for more information or to take part?

-If you would like to take part in the workshops, or would like to ask further questions, please contact Holly Walton and Amy Simpson (email: [email protected]; Tel: 02031083068).
+If you would like to take part in the workshops, or would like to ask further questions, please contact Holly Walton and Amy Simpson (email: [email protected]create new email; Tel: 02031083068).

 Depending on how many responses we receive, it is possible that not everyone who gets in touch will be able to take part.